 The Society was founded in 1983 and named after Friedrich August von Hayek (1899–1992), an Austrian-born economist and political philosopher.
 From 2008 to 2012, and from 2018 onward, it became known as the Oxford Libertarian Society.

-We have links with a number of free-market think tanks, including the Institute of Economic Affairs, the Adam Smith Institute and the Globalisation Institute.
+We have links with a number of free-market think tanks, including the Institute of Economic Affairs and the Adam Smith Institute.

 During term time, we hold a mixture of speaker events, open discussions and socials.
 Our guest speakers talk on a wide variety of topics, including current affairs, economics, political philosophy and history.